shubham30vatsal/Text-To-Image-Generation-For-Medical-Images-Using-Diffusion/README.md

 3. The folder multilabel-classification contains the code to extract top N concepts(conceptIDs), create a new sub-dataset using only these top N conceptIDs to be used for training.

-4.The folder multilabel-classification also contains the code to train modified DenseNet121 (with an extra hidden units in classification layers) and code to inference on test images(generate conceptID for a test image).
+4. The folder multilabel-classification also contains the code to train modified DenseNet121 (with an extra hidden units in classification layers) and code to inference on test images(generate conceptID for a test image).

 Please contact sv2128@nyu.edu/rm5707@nyu.edu for any issues/bugs.